michaelvincerra/rattlesnake/README.md

 Note: The `cloned_repo` directory must remain in the parent directory in order for this code to work.

 Note: A successful build will produce a file named `bundles.html.txt` showing a table of current bundles and pundles (packages) alphabetized, with a (UTC) time and date stamp in the right corner.
+An unsuccessful build will result in traceback errors, which should be analyzed before running a new build.

 `~$~`